Distinguished Conservation Award Project Guidance

 Each project must stand on its own, and each is reviewed separately.
 Any relationships that may exist between your projects must be clearly defined for the reviewers, and individual work items cannot be counted toward more than one project.

-For a William T. Hornaday award, each of the conservation projects required must equal or exceed an Eagle project in scope, have a high degree of significance, be sustainable over time, and provide a long-term benefit to the natural resources and our environment.
+For a Distinguished Conservation Service award, both of the conservation projects required must equal or exceed an Eagle project in scope, have a high degree of significance, be sustainable over time, and provide a long-term benefit to the natural resources and our environment.
 (Extreme caution must be used if the project is part of a larger effort, a recurring event, or sponsored by an organization or agency.
 Under these circumstances, it can be very difficult to demonstrate that the project was your original idea and you did not simply build off of the work others had already done.)

-Projects with short-term benefits do not meet the minimum standards for a Hornaday award.
-For example, litter pickups, single recycling pickups, or single weed pulls are not acceptable Hornaday projects.
+Projects with short-term benefits do not meet the minimum standards for a Conservation Service award.
+For example, litter pickups, single recycling pickups, or single weed pulls are not acceptable Conservation Service projects.
 These types of projects do not make a significant impact on the environment.
-Any substantial Hornaday project by definition will significantly impact the environment and the community around the project area.
+Any substantial Conservation Service project by definition will significantly impact the environment and the community around the project area.
 A project that actually changes or impacts the environment must be of such duration that it exists long enough to change Mother Nature.

 Projects designed to improve people’s access to an area almost never benefit the environment.
-One exception might be in an area that currently provides access, and that access is causing a negative impact on a conservation issue; if the Hornaday project, in correcting that negative issue, improves human access as a secondary benefit, it may still be considered a suitable Hornaday project.
+One exception might be in an area that currently provides access, and that access is causing a negative impact on a conservation issue; if the Conservation project, in correcting that negative issue, improves human access as a secondary benefit, it may still be considered a suitable Conservation project.

-The reviewers also look for increasing depth in research and documentation for projects from youth as they get older.
+The Board of Review will also look for increasing depth in research and documentation for projects from youth as they get older.
 Older youth need more robust sections on research before the project, long-term evaluation and monitoring of the effects of the project, and lessons learned in carrying out the projects.